tysker/reactrouter-v6-lesson-3sem/README.md

 ### Description

-In this exercise we are going to learn the basic for the react-router-dom.
-After finishing this exercise, you will have efficient knowledge about routing for completing the tasks ahead in this semester.
+In this exercise we are going to learn the basics about the react-router-dom.
+After this exercise, you will have acquired solid understanding of routing and how to solve the tasks that await you later this semester.

 The exercises are divided in 9 lessons.
 In each lesson you will be presented with some tasks that you need to solve.